JeffLeFoll/polymer-101/README.md

 For that we will dive a lot 'deeper' in the [`app-route` component](https://www.webcomponents.org/element/PolymerElements/app-route).
 We will also let the user edit this blog entry.
 To do that, instead of using the Fetch API to perform a GET reqest on the backend to retrieve the post's data, we will use the [`iron-ajax` component](https://www.webcomponents.org/element/PolymerElements/iron-ajax).
 Finaly we will use [`iron-icon` component](https://www.webcomponents.org/element/PolymerElements/iron-icon) and [`iron-icons` component](https://www.webcomponents.org/element/PolymerElements/iron-icons) to add some icons on our button instead of text.

+In the landing page we will also add a [`paper-button` component](https://www.webcomponents.org/element/PolymerElements/paper-button) surronded by a link to navigate to the newly created detail page.

 ![step05](imgs/step05.jpg)